 The best part is, while some of these books have already been released this year, there are a number of them that have yet to hit the shelves, giving you ample time to knock down your reading list.

-Want more reading recommendations but pressed on time?
+Want more reading recommendations but are pressed for time?
 Check out The Best Self-help Books for Black Women to Listen to This Year.

 We Want to Hear From You!

-If you added any of these books into your library, or want to share a few new books that aren’t listed, please share in the comments below!
+If you added any of these books to your library, or want to share a few new books that aren’t listed, please share in the comments below!